input-output-hk/cardano-docs.iohk.io/_docs/for-contributors/2017-01-02-implementation.md

 To handle this, three kind of message headers are used, and there are two message types:

-- Simple: _Pending: Describes how a Simple message is implemented_
+ - Simple: sending to a single peer
-- Broadcast:  _Pending: Describes how a Broadcast message is implemented_
+ - Broadcast: attempting to send to the entire network, iteratively sending messages to neighbors.

 Broadcast messages are resent to neighbors right after retrieval (before handling).
 Also, they are being checked against LRU cache, and messages